sunnes/task1/README.md

 ## Description

-The wrapping repo for the exteran application: https://github.com/cristiklein/node-hostname Configure infrastructure - k3s single node based Kubernetes mini "cluster" Build and deploy it to that k3s with the externally accessable hostname: https://www.task.bisus.net
+The wrapping repo for the exteran application: https://github.com/cristiklein/node-hostname \
+Configure infrastructure - k3s single node based Kubernetes mini "cluster" \
+Build and deploy it to that k3s with the externally accessable hostname: https://www.task.bisus.net \
+The helm chart for the manifest rendering is [here](https://github.com/sunnes/task1/tree/main/charts/node-hostname)

 ## Structure